toaderflorin/eksia/_posts/2020-02-25-scaling-sql.markdown

 There are several ways to set up database scale-out.

 * **Vertical**.
 One approach to achieve scale-out is to have different tables from your schema reside on different machines.
 This is easy to implement in SQL Server because it is supported out of the box -- distributed transactions across servers and hence referential integrity are also supported.
-This also called *functional* partitioning because avoiding distributed joins is usually not recommended, so the split will be done according to how tables are related to one another.
+This is also called *functional* partitioning because avoiding distributed joins is usually recommended, which means the split will be done according to how tables are related to one another.

 * **Horizontal**.
 Also called *sharding*.
-With horizontal scale out, all nodes in the cluster have the same schema, but the data is being partitioned across the different nodes -- this means a *partitioning strategy* must be chosen for splitting the data.
+With horizontal scale out all nodes in the cluster have the same schema, but the table rows are being partitioned across the different nodes, which means a *partitioning strategy* must be chosen for splitting the data.
 More on this later.

 * **Mixed**.
 This strategy involves a combination of both previous approaches.
 In some cases our domain model is not easily shardable across a single dimension and it becomes convenient to use both vertical and horizontal partitioning.

-Since it's easy to implement vertical scaleout, this approach will very likely the first attempt at improving performance to be implemented, but more often than not it's just a temporary solution because just like with scaling up there quickly comes a point of diminishing returns.
+Since fairly straight forward to implement vertical scaleout, this approach will very likely the first attempt at improving performance to be implemented, but more often than not it's just a temporary solution because just like with scaling up there quickly comes a point of diminishing returns.
 It can however provide some temporary relief while implementing a sharding approach.

 ## Sharding Strategies
 Probably the most ubiquitous sharding strategy is to use a tenant key and one of the simplest sharding strategies is to have one database per user.
 That's however not really tenable if you have hundreds of thousands of users because it would mean one VM per user.